 A. Donations on this day are believed to bring spiritual merit, cleanse past sins, and create positive karma.

-Q. How can I contribute meaningfully to Mokshada Ekadashi?
+Q. How can I contribute meaningfully to Maun Ekadashi?

 A. You can donate to trusted organizations like Narayan Seva Sansthan, which supports life-changing initiatives for the needy.